Leeks braised in butter, white wine, and chicken bone broth with fresh herbs and lemon juice. Absolutely unconventional, yet amazing!

 As usual, if you get a chance to make this recipe, please do leave a comment and let me know what you think, or share a photo on Instagram by using our hashtag #DelishPlanner.
 I am also on Snapchat sharing behind-the-scene photos all day long.
 Let’s be friends there.
 Have a wonderful weekend!Print

-Leeks braised in butter, white wine, and homemade chicken broth with fresh herbs and lemon juice.
+Leeks braised in butter, white wine, and chicken bone broth with fresh herbs and lemon juice.

 - 3 tablespoons unsalted butter, divided (use coconut oil if vegan)